ONSdigital/dp-standards/LINTING.md

 ## Scope of application

-This standard applies to all Dissemination repos that are targetted to live operational use.
+This standard applies to all Dissemination repos that are targeted to live operational use.
 Live operational use covers any code deployed to a production environment as well as any code used to build, test, debug or support this code.

 Prototypes, proof-of-concepts (POCs) and alpha code bases are excluded as quality and longevity are not a priority in these cases however these standards can still be used to guide best practice when building them.